markxio/vitis_microbench/vitis_microbench/README.md

 # Building the kernels

-This directory contains three stages that should be executed in the following order:
+This directory contains three stages, each represented by a subdirectory, that should be executed in the following order:
 1. Generate the benchmark kernels
 2. Compile and link the kernels with Vitis HLS and v++
 3. Run the kernels which generates FPGA runtime, power draw and energy profiles